Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-earth-day.html.markdown

 ### Flight Free UK

-It’s great to focus on how you’re helping your neighbour and fighting climate change at the same time.
 Do you think that’s what it takes for us to take action on climate?
 See it as helping each other rather than helping this rather vague ‘planet’?

 ### Tessa

 I think that the planet does feel a bit too distant for everybody.
 We find that people use Olio because they enjoy using it and a big part of that is the community angle.
-It feels really good to give something of value that you don't want to a neighbour living nearby who would like it.
+It feels  good to give something of value that you don't want to a neighbour living nearby who would like it.

-Another core reason why people use Olio is they hate waste, something that's very integral to us as human beings.
-It's very instinctive to dislike waste and the reason we're generating waste nowadays is because we're no longer connected with our local community.
-We no longer have anyone to give our surplus stuff to.
+People hate waste, something that's very integral to us as human beings.
 Olio is directly tackling that.
 So, people join us because they hate waste, but they keep using Olio because it's fun to connect with a neighbour and feel like you're making a difference.

 ### Flight Free UK